-In Part 2 of this topic of How long will my dental implants last? we addressed the importance of receiving professional oral care and maintenance.
-Like natural teeth, routine visits to your dental office positions your dentist to effectively address any potential issues related to your dental implants while they are relatively small.
+A reputable dental implant design will increase its chances of lasting a lifetime.
+In Part 2 on this topic of How long will my dental implants last? we addressed the importance of receiving professional oral care and maintenance.

 In this part, we focus on answering three important questions that anyone considering dental implants should understand about what goes into the manufacturing of a premium dental implant.
 Our intent is to help you become a more informed dental implant consumer.

 1. What materials are used to create a dental implant that’s made to last?

 The most common material used to manufacture dental implants is titanium.
 Implantable devices such as knee and hip replacements and dental implants are created with titanium metal because of its exceptional biocompatibility, meaning the human body does not reject titanium as a foreign object.

 Additionally, titanium is very light-weight so that it won't weigh, similar to a tooth.
 And titanium is strong enough to withstand the strong jaw pressure that is required to chew certain food like steak, nuts and fruit.

 2. How does a dental implant’s thread design contribute to its longevity?

 For starters, let’s simplify the basic elements of a dental implant design.
 Think of a dental implant as being designed similar to a metal screw that’s used to hang a framed picture, among countless other uses.

 And similar to a basic screw with threads designed to achieve fixation and stability, threads on your dental implant are designed to achieve a similar result: fixation and stability.
 Some dental implant designs have more shallow threads.
 Shallow threads limit how fast a dentist can attach beautiful teeth to your implants for a great immediate and long-term result.